sankalp-sharma-statsandecon/bc-health-data-exploration/README.md

 # bc-health-data-exploration
 Visualizing and performing data cleaning on B.C. health practitioner and patient visit data

 1. The SAS code contains multiple lines of interest to the generalr reader.
 Might be useful, if you starting out your own querying work.
-See data below:
+See data attaced:
+    - prac_detail.csv
+    - client_detail.csv

-3. R code is used to create visualization.
+2. R code is used to create visualization.